milanglacier/yarepl.nvim/README.md

 Creates a REPL with id `i` from the list of available REPLs.

-You can create a REPL with a specific id by providing a count, such as `3RE PLStart` for a REPL with id `3`.
+You can create a REPL with a specific id by providing a count, such as `3REPLStart` for a REPL with id `3`.
 If no count is provided, REPL 1 will be cr eated.
 You can also provide a name as an argument.
 If no argument is given, you'll be prompted to select a REPL from the list of available ones.
 If the id is already in use, it will focus on the REPL with that id.
 If you append a `!`